dmortkowitz/supergalacticagecalculator/README.md

 | David    | Mars    |  18         |  21            |    |  0              |
 | David    | Jupiter |  3          |  4             |    |  0              |
 ```
 _These examples are calculated using my real age.
-If the user were old enough to surpass the expected worldwide average life expectancy of a man (71 years), it would show '0' in the time remaining column, and would begin counting in the Years Surpassed._)
+If the user were old enough to surpass the expected worldwide average life expectancy of a man (71 years), it would show '0' in the time remaining column, and would begin counting in the Years Surpassed._

 ## Directions for Installation

+* _You can find the Git Repository for this program at:_
+*
+* _In terminal, please use the command:_
+* git clone
+### Before starting to use this program, you will need to install all webpacks and dependencies listed in this git directory's package.json file (located here: ), including intializing Karma (in Terminal, navigate to project folder and use the command *karma init*)
+* _Once all packages and dependencies are installed, you may navigate to the project folder and use the command:_
+* npm run test
+* _to run the tests for the business code of this project._

 ## Technologies used

 * Atom
-* Javascript
+* Javascript (ES6)
 * Node.js
 * Jasmine
 * Karma